chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 > ℹ️Know when you have passed a point of no cancellation to ensure atomic actions

 ✅ **DO** use the type route constraint for actions.
-Among many, the following examples show a benefit with endpoint resolution.
+Among many, the following examples show the benefit of endpoint resolution.

 ```csharp